OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/application-insights/app-insights-powershell.md

 ## <a name="create-application-insights-resources"></a>Criar recursos do Application Insights
-1. No PowerShell, entre no Azure:
+1. No PowerShell, entrar tooAzure:

     `Login-AzureRmAccount`
 2. Execute um comando como este: